Package 'betareg'

 Description

-Data for assessing the extent of myopic loss aversion among adolescents (mostly aged 11 to 19).
+Data from a behavioral economics experiment assessing the extent of myopic loss aversion among adolescents (mostly aged 11 to 19).

 Usage